pas-audio-server/pas-core/README.md

 ## What is pas?

-pas is an audio server capable of sending multiple stereo feeds to some (undetermined maximum) number of outboard DACs.
-Each DAC will drive a seperate audio zone. pas does **not** stream digital data.
+pas is an audio server capable of sending multiple **analog** stereo feeds to some (as yet undetermined maximum) number of outboard DACs.
+Each DAC will drive a seperate audio zone in a multi-zone or multi-room installation.

+pas does **not** stream digital data.
 It (via DACs) emits analog audio.

 Some information about pas:
 - pas is Linux based.
 - pas is heavily multithreaded and likes multicore machines.
 - pas is written to be headless.
-UI will be provided via a web server.
+A UI will be provided via a web server.
 - audio is emitted using pulseaudio via USB audio devices.
-- audio is decoded using ffmpeg.
+- audio is decoded using ffmpeg so pas supports those formats supported by ffmpeg.
 - data is maintained using sqlite.
-- web interface is expected to be node.js with some salad framework on top.
+- pas *may* expose a MPD-compatible interface.

 - pas is being developed on an odroid XU4.
 - pas is being developed using an audioengine D3 USB DAC, a 24 bits / sample device.